Making Tax Digital

 Making Tax Digital for VAT

 If you have a VAT registered business, you are now required to keep digital records and file your tax returns using compatible software.
+There is a wide range of software available so take the time to see what works best for you.
+If you act now, you’ll have plenty of time to get familiar with the platform you choose.

 Making Tax Digital is the government initiative transforming the way we report tax to HMRC.